antzkr/LUKS-Container-Autosetup-Script/README.md

 # IMPORTANT INFORMATION

-1. Binary images uses base-10 numbers.
+1. Binary images use base-10 numbers.
 Final container size will be smaller when measured in GB.
 So creating a 1000 MB container will actually result in a final size of 0.97 GB (eg. 1 GB = 1024 MB).
 Take this into consideration when creating the target image size.

 2. Resizing LUKS containers is inherently risky.
 Especially when truncating.